udicaprio/udicaprio/README.md

 ### Hi there 👋

 I am Ulderico Di Caprio, an Italian chemical engineer based in Belgium.

-I am currently working on my PhD @KULeuven.
-My
+I am currently working on my PhD at KULeuven, in Belgium.
+My research topic is about the application of machine learning techniques in chemical engineering using hybrid modelling techniques.

 <!--
 **udicaprio/udicaprio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.